-5. Vancouver, B.C.
-If you’re looking for a break from the snow right here in Canada, Vancouver is your best bet.
-It’s a great place to get away and enjoy world-class shopping and dining, as well as museums and entertainment.
+- Vancouver, B.C.
+If you’re looking for a break from the snow in Canada, Vancouver is your best bet due to its generally mild winter weather.
+It’s a vibrant city surrounded by mountains on the west coast, home to world-class shopping and dining, as well as a thriving arts and culture community.

-6. Ottawa, Ontario.
-Canada’s capital city is a haven for ice skating lovers in the winter.
+- Ottawa, Ontario.
+Canada’s capital is a haven for ice skating lovers in the winter.
 When the Rideau Canal freezes over, you can join hundreds of skaters for a day on the ice.
-Ottawa also offers plenty for history lovers and many fabulous restaurants to warm up at the end of the day.
+Ottawa also offers plenty for history and art lovers with its grand Victorian architecture, museums, and art galleries.

 - Charlottetown, P.E.I.
 Canada’s smallest province is a winter wonderland with an old-world feel.
-Just outside the lovely city you will find the Brookvale Winter Activity Park, a family fun destination for everything from tobogganing to snowshoeing.
+Just outside the lovely city, you will find the Brookvale Winter Activity Park, a family fun destination for everything from tobogganing to snowshoeing.

-10. Cold Lake, Alberta/Saskatchewan.
+- Cold Lake, Alberta-Saskatchewan.
 Right on the border of the two provinces, this isolated lake is a top destination for the winter sport of ice fishing.
-If getting away from it all and catching big fish are on your winter list, this is the place to be.
+If getting away from it all and catching big fish is on your winter list, this is the place to be.

 No matter where in Canada you decide to visit this winter, be sure to plan accordingly and protect yourself by making sure you have the right travel insurance coverage.